 Or you may enjoy battling it out with your friends at Command Decisions Paintball.
 The longest-running paintball field in the southeastern United States, Command Decisions’ woodsball field consists of over 60 acres with 14 forts (many with flag stations), a simulated city, a helebase, a rocket base, a radio station, ambush alley, a refinery, multiple fox holes, props, and trenches.
 The owners continue to improve the play area with your safety and enjoyment in mind.
 For directions, click HERE.

-Golfers travel many miles to test their skills at Brushy Mountain Golf Course.
-This semi-private golf course was designed by golf architect, William Lewis, Jr. in 1963 and is noted as the best golf value in the Piedmont.
-The course consists of bermuda grass fairways and bent grass greens.
+Brushy Mountain’s course consists of bermuda grass fairways and bent grass greens.
 With a medium length layout & 4 sets of tee boxes, this course offers a fun, challenging golfing experience for all skill levels.
 It features 6,560 yards of play from the longest tees, for a par of 72.
-Players of all skill levels will enjoy the country club amenities at public course prices.
-Golf memberships are currently available.
-A driving range is on-site for all your practice needs.
-The course rating is 71 with a slope rating of 124.
+Brushy also has a full-service restaurant and bar — McLindon’s Restaurant.
 For directions, click HERE.

 Another attraction for the entire family (of racing age!) is Pollard Raceway Park.
 Put the pedal to the metal at this go-kart track, but beware of the slick turns… or you’ll spin out and your little brother will pass you for the win!
 Enjoy the thrill of racing in a safe, fun environment.
 For directions, click HERE.